pszkotak/openthread/examples/platforms/nrf52811/README.md

 # OpenThread on nRF52811 Example

-This directory contains example platform drivers for Nordic Semiconductor nRF52811 SoC.
+This directory contains platform drivers for the Nordic Semiconductor nRF52811 SoC.
-This SoC is ment to be used in simple rx-off-when-idle applications or in the Host / 802.15.4 Controller configuration in which the full OpenThread stack is running on the Host Processor and nRF52811 acts as a IEEE 802.15.4 radio running minimal OpenThread implementation allowing for communication between Host Processor and nRF52811.
+This SoC is ment to be used in the Host / IEEE 802.15.4 Controller configuration in which the full OpenThread stack is running on the Host Processor and nRF52811 acts as a IEEE 802.15.4 radio running minimal OpenThread implementation allowing for communication between Host Processor and nRF52811.
-This firmware variant will be refered as RCP (Radio Co-Processor), NCP-Radio or simply radio-only in further part of this documentation.
+This firmware variant will be refered as RCP (Radio Co-Processor) or NCP-Radio.

-This example platform is under development.
+This platform is currently under development.

 ## Toolchain

-Download and install [GNU toolchain for ARM Cortex-M][gnu-toolchain].
+Download and install the [GNU toolchain for ARM Cortex-M][gnu-toolchain].

 [gnu-toolchain]: https://launchpad.net/gcc-arm-embedded

-In a Bash terminal, follow these instructions to install the GNU toolchain and other dependencies.
+To install the GNU toolchain and its dependencies, run the following commands in Bash:

 ```bash
 $ cd <path-to-openthread>